dd86k/ddhx/README.md

 Searching for an ASCII string?
 Press the return key, or escape, type in `ss IEND` and ddhx will search for "IEND"!

 Notes:
-- Some commands take in sub-command parameters, e.g. `search u8 0xdd`.
+- Some commands take command parameters, e.g. `search u8 0xdd`.
 - Some commands have _aliases_, e.g. `sb 0xdd` is the same as `search u8 0xdd`.
-- Some commands have a key binded as a command, e.g. pressing `r` while not in command-mode executes the equivelent of `refresh`.
+- Some commands have a shortcut, e.g. pressing `r` while outside of command mode executes `refresh`.

 Here is a brief list of commands: